DigitME2/oee_server/README.md

 This repository constitutes the central server, which is required to run the system.
-For recording shop floor data, it is intended for an IOT device or Android tablet to capture the state of the machine and send the data back to this server).
+For recording shop floor data, it is intended for an IOT device or Android tablet to capture the state of the machine and send the data back to this server.

 [The app APK can be downloaded from here.](https://github.com/DigitME2/MachineMonitoring/releases)